 In England and Wales you can only buy professional indemnity insurance for solicitors from an insurer who has signed up to the SRA’s Qualifying Insurers Agreement.
 There are approximately 20 'Qualifying Insurers' signed up to underwrite solicitors' professional indemnity insurance but there is some churn each year with some insurers withdrawing and some new entrants.

 Buying a PII Policy

-Almost every law firm buys their cover through an insurance broker.
+Over 90% of law firms buy their cover through insurance brokers, so brokers totally dominate market distribution.
 A good broker's market knowledge lowers premium spend as well as providing valuable advice and support throughout the insurance period, especially on claims.
 For a quotation or free advice call us on 0345 251 4000.
 Also read our guide Why You Need An Insurance Broker.

 The cost of Solicitors’ professional indemnity insurance

 Rates for this insurance typically range between 2% and 5% of fee income depending on the usual risk factors and market competition.
 But rates can also be higher or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.

 You should also bear in mind that minimum premiums will apply which will vary between insurers.
 The minimum premium is the insurance companies starting point for insuring a risk and they can vary significantly for solicitors.
 For example a minimum premium could be £ 1,000 or £ 5,000 depending on the Insurer.

 If you stop trading you will be required by the SRA to carry run-off insurance which is usually a multiple of the annual premium.